 (b) All appointments required by paragraph (a) must be completed by August 1, 2010.

 (c) The commissioner of transportation or a designee shall convene the first meeting of the council within two weeks after the members have been appointed to the council.
 The members shall elect a chair from their membership at the first meeting.

 (d) The Department of Transportation and the Department of Human Services shall provide necessary staff support for the council.

-By January 15 of each year, beginning in 2012, the council shall report its findings, recommendations, and activities to the governor's office and to the chairs and ranking minority members of the legislative committees with jurisdiction over transportation, health, and human services, and to the legislature as provided under section 3.195.
+By January 15 of each year, the council shall report its findings, recommendations, and activities to the governor's office and to the chairs and ranking minority members of the legislative committees with jurisdiction over transportation, health, and human services, and to the legislature as provided under section 3.195.